RivaD2/personal/Udemy-react-with-redux/react-with-redux.md

 - When we extract navigation logic out into a reusable component, we can then use it anywhere in the app
 - In the Widget App, anytime I click on a nav link, I am making many different requests
-- Traditionally on HTML web-based app, I navigate to some webpage in browser, thus making a request to a server for an HTML doc.
+- Traditionally on HTML web-based app, I navigate to some webpage in a browser, thus making a request to a server for an HTML doc.
 The HTML is then parsed and put onto screen.
 When user clicks on link, it makes a request to another server for another HTML doc.
 - In the Widget app, whenever I click on one of the links, I completely reload HTML file inside project and reload JS and CSS.
 THAT IS NOT IDEAL INSIDE REACT APP.
 - There is no reason for me to do a hard reload, or full page reload.
 With a full page reload, a whole bunch of network traffic occurs which is not required to change content on the screen.